sonicfive/data-dashboard/README.md

 You can follow along by following my medium account [here](https://medium.com/@alex.orrantia "Alex Orrantia - Medium")

 ## Part I
-In part I cover setting up laravel, some front end bolerplate and generating some mock JSON data that we later render in a vue component
+We setup cover setting up laravel, some front end bolerplate and generating some mock JSON data that we later render in a vue component.

+## Part II
+We create a table based layout (with flexbox on tailwind css) for the data we generated in the previous part.
+We then use Vue to sort the results by column.